emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 ## Summary

-Model.save() will return an RSVP.Promise wrapper instead of a PromiseObject.
+Model.save() will return a Promise wrapper instead of a PromiseObject.

 ## Motivation